-- Difficult to locate Acute Liaison Nurse.

-- No out of hours or emergency hospital cover

-- Information needs to be more accessible.
+- No out of hours or emergency hospital cover - Information needs to be more accessible.

-- ✓ Continue to provide GP Learning Disability and Autism awareness training. - ✓ More people need to have health checks. - ✓ More people to have Health Action Plans especially for people with high support needs.
+- ✓ Provide accessible and easy read health promotion information. - ✓ Continue to provide GP Learning Disability and Autism awareness training. - ✓ More people need to have health checks. - ✓ More people to have Health Action Plans especially for people with high support needs.